 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male Public Relations Specialist employees in Japan earn 6% more than their female counterparts on average.
+For the people who work as Public Relations Specialist in Japan, the average difference between the salary of male and female employees is 6%.

 Listed above are the average annual increase rates for each industry in Japan for the year 2022.
 Companies within thriving industries tend to provide higher and more frequent raises.
 Exceptions do exist, but generally speaking, the situation of any company is closely related to the economic situation in the country or region.
 These figures tend to change frequently.

 Not all compensation increases are reflected directly in the salary.
 Some companies offer upgraded packages to their staff instead of cash money.
 The figures displayed here account only for direct increments to the base salary.

 46% of surveyed staff reported that they haven't received any bonuses or incentives in the previous year while 54% said that they received at least one form of monetary bonus.